Sanjiv Khanna

 Career as a Judge

-On January 18th, 2019, Justice Khanna was elevated to the Supreme Court.
+On 18 January 2019, Justice Khanna was elevated to the Supreme Court on the recommendation of Chief Justice Ranjan Gogoi-led collegium.
+He was appointed by President Ramnath Kovind.
 If the seniority rule is followed, he will likely be India’s 51st CJI and will assume office in November 2024.

 Figure 1 indicates that Justice Khanna has authored 93 judgements, and has been a part of 354 Benches.